alisianoi/ss18-seminar-on-algos/talk/speak.md

 "misbehaves", then subsequent jobs suffer the consequences.
 3. Max-Min fairness, which allocates resources to jobs as those jobs arrive by decreasing the share of resources for the existing jobs.

+Alright, we've talked a bit about the context, we've seen a couple typical examples of anaylitic jobs.

 Now let us move on to actually formulate the mathematical model.
 The main paper defines several sets, here they are.
 These are datacenters,